exxxius/prog272-rahimi-2016/CommentsFinal.md

 ## Summary

 ```
-Assignments: 70.59
+Assignments: 99.02
-Midterm: 70
+Midterm: 100
-Final: 96
+Final: 100
 Participation: 100
-79.7088
+99.69
 ```

-That's an B-.
-Just barely.
-You don't really deserve a 100 for participation.

-I'm not quite sure what to say.
-I was initially thinking you would do quite well in this course but something got in your way.
-I wish I could have helped in some way.
-At any rate, your final was quite nice, you really rallied at the end and saved yourself from what could have been some serious trouble in terms of your grade.
-Again, good work on the final.
-It was a great comeback.
+That's an A. Easily.
+Amazing work on the final.
+One of the better finals in the class.